 You can configure incidents and workflows in Genetec Mission Control™ to prioritize the incident list in your operator's Incident monitoring task.

-Automation workflow design considerations for a Zone maintenance incident
+Workflow design considerations for a Zone maintenance incident

-Your automation workflow design needs to account for all three time-frame possibilities listed in the dynamic SOP and a strategy to execute the right sequence of steps based on the operator's choice.
+Your workflow design needs to account for all three time-frame possibilities listed in the dynamic SOP and a strategy to execute the right sequence of steps based on the operator's choice.

-In this example, the Parallel tasks activity in the automation workflow includes three activity branches, one for each time-frame of maintenance work.
+In this example, the Parallel tasks activity in the workflow includes three activity branches, one for each time-frame of maintenance work.

-- Wait for dynamic user procedure steps
+- Wait for dynamic procedure steps

 - Accept the operator's time-frame selection for maintenance work.